Default branch

 - When a merge request uses an issue closing pattern to close an issue, the work is merged into this branch.

-The name of your new project’s default branch depends on any instance-level or group-level configuration changes made by your GitLab administrator.
+The name of your new project’s default branch depends on any configuration changes made to your instance or group by your GitLab administrator.
 GitLab checks first for specific customizations, then checks at a broader level, using the GitLab default only if no customizations are set:

 - A project-specific custom default branch name.

-- Custom group default branch name specified in project’s direct subgroup.
+- Custom group default branch name specified in a project’s direct subgroup.

-- Custom group default branch name specified in project’s top-level group.
+- Custom group default branch name specified in a project’s top-level group.

 - If no custom default branch name is set at any level, GitLab defaults to